jiangyangby/PSNEA/README.md

 ![An example of entity alignment across two multi-modal knowledge graphs $\mathcal{G}$ and $\mathcal{G}'. $](misc/pic_alignment.png)

 An implementation for Vanilla **PSNEA: Pseudo-Siamese Network for Entity Alignment between Multi-modal Knowledge Graphs** in ACM MM 2023.
+This repo has fixed some typos in the [original repo](https://github.com/idrfer/psn4ea).

 ## Environments

 We run this code on an Ubuntu 20.04.1 server equipped with an Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz and 8 Nvidia(R) RTX 3090 GPUs.
 And the packages can be found in the file `requirements.txt`.

 ```bash
 pip install -r requirements.txt